 We've reached a point where property and money issues have been gone over with a fine-tooth comb, or at least a comb that is close to being finely toothed.
 Now we can jump into the subject matter that is truly important for many of you going through a divorce, namely child custody determinations.

 The term "Child custody" does not appear in the Texas family code.
 Much of what we consider to make up child custody- time with your child, where your child lives primarily, rights and duties to your child- are broken down into conservatorship, possession, access, and visitation orders.
-Custody is a term that lawyers and clients alike utilize with frequency, so that I will do so in this section.
+Custody is a term that lawyers and clients alike utilize with frequency so I will do so in this section.
 Just know that your divorce decree probably won't have the word "custody" show up anywhere.

-Child custody is comprised up of many rights and duties to your child.
+Child custody is comprised of many rights and duties to your child.
 Will you or your spouse gain the right to determine your child's primary residence?
-How will you and your ex-spouse decide educational, medical, and psychiatric matters?
+How will you and your ex-spouse decide on educational, medical, and psychiatric matters?
 These essential subjects will fall under the banner of child custody?